Skip to content

 Mutual Ministry Committee

 Scripture encourages congregations like Mount Calvary to “be of the same mind, having the same love, being in full accord and of one mind,” (Philippians 2:2).
 Appointed through mutual agreement between pastors and congregational council and generally completing its work privately, the Mutual Ministry Committee’s role is to create and maintain the kind of harmony that St. Paul’s letter to the Philippians says congregations are to have.
 When bridges need to be built, the committee builds them.
 When blind spots need to be identified, the committee calls attention to them.
 When creative tension needs to be resolved, the committee provides an independent reference point.
 As all of this is done in a fashion that tells the truth in love (Ephesians 4:15), the aim is always to build up the body of Christ for mission and ministry (Ephesians 4:12).
-Present members of the Mutual Ministry Committee are Harold Ashcraft, Shirley Glova, Debbie Thomas, Sherri McQuaide, Tom Rohrabaugh.
+Present members of the Mutual Ministry Committee are Harold Ashcraft, Shirley Glova, Sherri McQuaide, Tom Rohrabaugh.

 All Parish Ministries Committee